Is It Worth Paying Someone to Build a Website in 2026?

 The budget path most owners never hear about

 A few years ago, your only options were the three in the table above.
 That changed.
-AI website generators now produce a complete, done-for-you website in minutes, not weeks.
+AI website builders now make a professional website fast, without weeks of back and forth.

 Put simply: a freelancer charges you thousands and takes weeks.
-A generator gives you a finished website in minutes for the cost of the hosting you already needed.
+Expert Built gives the AI builder what it needs to make a website that is truly yours, for the cost of the hosting you already needed.

 So, is it worth paying someone?